Shashankswat/demo/workflows/securing/index.md

   class: title-top

   # Why Secure a Branch?
+  .container[
   - Protect a Branch from Force Pushing
   - Specify teams or users allowed to merge
   - Use Required Statuses to disallow failed code
   - A secured branch should be 100% deployable
-  - Help Developers break bad habit of committing directly to master
+  - Help Developers break bad habit of committing directly to master]

   <footer>
     <div class="octicon-spacer"><span class="octicon octicon-logo-github"></span><span class="tagline">how people build software</span></div>